People with disability

-The Library’s existing services for people with a disability include individualised support; bookable courtesy wheelchairs; and a range of adaptive technologies, including audio loops for events and tours, which are available on request.
+The Library’s existing services for people with disability include individualised support; bookable courtesy wheelchairs; and a range of adaptive technologies, including audio loops for events and tours, which are available on request.

-Our targeted research shows that improved access to, and within, the Library building is a critical priority for people with a disability.
+Our targeted research shows that improved access to, and within, the Library building is a critical priority for people with disability.
 These accessibility issues have been a major consideration in our planning for the Vision 2020 building redevelopment.
 The redevelopment includes:

 - new ramp access on La Trobe Street

 - adjustable desks and seating